cloudnativelabs/kube-router/Documentation/README.md

 ```
 Usage of ./kube-router:
       --advertise-cluster-ip                Add Cluster IP to the RIB and advertise to peers.
       --cleanup-config                      Cleanup iptables rules, ipvs, ipset configuration and exit.
-    --cluster-asn string              ASN number under which cluster nodes will run iBGP.
+      --cluster-asn uint                    ASN number under which cluster nodes will run iBGP.
+      --cluster-cidr string                 CIDR range of pods in the cluster.
+It is used to identify traffic originating from and destinated to pods.
       --config-sync-period duration         The delay between apiserver configuration synchronizations (e.g. '5s', '1m').
 Must be greater than 0. (default 1m0s)
-    --enable-pod-egress               SNAT traffic from Pods to destinations outside the cluster. (default true)
       --enable-overlay                      When enable-overlay set to true, IP-in-IP tunneling is used for pod-to-pod networking across nodes in different subnets.
 When set to false no tunneling is used and routing infrastrcture is expected to route traffic for pod-to-pod networking across nodes in different subnets (default true)
+      --enable-pod-egress                   SNAT traffic from Pods to destinations outside the cluster. (default true)
       --hairpin-mode                        Add iptable rules for every Service Endpoint to support hairpin traffic.
   -h, --help                                Print usage information.
       --hostname-override string            Overrides the NodeName of the node.
 Set this if kube-router is unable to determine your NodeName automatically.
       --iptables-sync-period duration       The delay between iptables rule synchronizations (e.g. '5s', '1m').
 Must be greater than 0. (default 1m0s)
       --ipvs-sync-period duration           The delay between ipvs config synchronizations (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 1m0s)
       --kubeconfig string                   Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --masquerade-all                      SNAT all traffic to cluster IP/node port.
       --master string                       The address of the Kubernetes API server (overrides any value in kubeconfig).
+      --nodeport-bindon-all-ip              For service of NodePort type create IPVS service that listens on all IP's of the node.
       --nodes-full-mesh                     Each node in the cluster will setup BGP peering with rest of the nodes. (default true)
-    --peer-asn string                 ASN number of the BGP peer to which cluster nodes will advertise cluster ip and node's pod cidr.
+      --peer-router-asns uintSlice          ASN numbers of the BGP peer to which cluster nodes will advertise cluster ip and node's pod cidr. (default [])
-    --peer-router string              Comma sepereated list of ip address of the external routers to which all nodes will peer and advertise the cluster ip and pod cidr's.
+      --peer-router-ips ipSlice             The ip address of the external router to which all nodes will peer and advertise the cluster ip and pod cidr's. (default [])
+      --peer-router-passwords stringSlice   Password for authenticating against the BGP peer defined with "--peer-router-ips".
       --routes-sync-period duration         The delay between route updates and advertisements (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 1m0s)
       --run-firewall                        Enables Network Policy -- sets up iptables to provide ingress firewall for pods. (default true)
       --run-router                          Enables Pod Networking -- Advertises and learns the routes to Pods via iBGP. (default true)
-    --run-service-proxy               Enables Service Proxy -- sets up IPVS for Kubernetes Services. (default true)
+      --run-service-proxy                   Enables Service Proxy -- sets up IPVS for Kubernetes Services. (default true)```
-    --nodeport-bindon-all-ip          For service of NodePort type create IPVS service that listens on all IP's of the node. (default false)
 ```

 ### requirements